 - The next step is to add the data projections.
 In the left panel of the Plot Details dialog, select the option above Original, and select the Fully Independent radio button.
 This will ensure that when the projections have been enabled, each can be customized separately.
 Check the boxes for XY Projection, ZX Projection and YZ Projection to enable the scatter projections on all three planes.

 - To customize the colors of the projections, in the XY Projection level Symbol tab, set its color as Olive(the 12th common color).
 Set the symbol color of ZX Projection and YZ Projection as Red (the second common color) and Orange (the 15th common color) respectively.
 Click OK.

 - In order to remove the grid lines, double click on the X axis to open the Axes dialog.
 Select the Grids tab on the right panel, hold the CTRL key and select Y and Z axes to customize the settings together, then deselect the Show box under Major Grid Lines to hide the major grid lines of all axes.

 - To designate the color for the background of the entire window, open the Plot Details dialog again.
-In the left panel, select the Graph level above the Layer1 option.
+In the left panel, select the Graph.
 Select the Display tab.
 Set Color as LT Gray.
 Click OK.

 - Delete the legend object created by default, we are going to add a color scale legend instead.